neXau/nxu_tool_phpconsole/README.md

   * Open your web browser and navigate to the URL where the script is stored.

 3. Exercise Caution:
-  * Rename the script to ensure it's not easily accessible by unauthorized users.
+  * Rename the script to ensure it's not easily accessible by users.

 4. Use Responsibly:
   * Be mindful of the potential security implications and use the script responsibly.